Vodafone plays down chance of Liberty deal

-LONDON Vodafone (VOD.L) has met with analysts and investors this week to calm fears it could make a multi-billion dollar takeover bid for Europe's biggest cable company Liberty Global (LBTYA.O), according to people present.
+LONDON Dec 3 Vodafone has met with analysts and investors this week to calm fears it could make a multi-billion dollar takeover bid for Europe's biggest cable company Liberty Global, according to people present.

 Shares in Vodafone fell on Monday after people familiar with the situation said the world's second-biggest mobile operator was considering its options in Britain, which could include an acquisition of Liberty.